 Free winter supply of Vitamin D for vulnerable groups

-2.7 million vulnerable individuals in England will be offered free winter supply of vitamin D by the government in January.
+2.7 million vulnerable individuals in England will be offered a free winter supply of Vitamin D by the government in January.
 As someone who is clinically extremely vulnerable, I was thrilled to receive this news.

 Deliveries will be made to clinically extremely vulnerable and care home residents

 Higher risk of vitamin D deficiency as these groups have spent more time indoors this year

 How to claim if you’re clinically extremely vulnerable:

 The Government is extending the offer of a free 4-month supply of vitamin D supplements for all adults who are clinically extremely vulnerable to support general health.
 If you have not already applied you can register at https://www.nhs.uk/get-vitamin-d.
 Further guidance on how to safely take vitamin D supplements will be provided during the opt-in process.
 You will need your NHS number.

 Once you have applied – What happens next?

 The NHS website states that they will check if your details are on the shielded patient’s list and if you are aged 18 or over.

 Then if they match your details:

 they will email you to let you know your application was successful by the end of February 2021, with your reference number and DHSC contact details for any queries